 Frequently Asked Questions

-Villa rates range from $600/night for intimate properties to $5,000+/night for grand estates.
-Most quality 4-6 bedroom villas fall in the $1,200-$2,500/night range.
+Napa Valley villa rentals range from $600/night for intimate 3-bedroom properties to $5,000+/night for grand estates.
+Most quality 4-6 bedroom villas in Napa Valley fall in the $1,200-$2,500/night range.
 Peak season (September-October) commands 30-50% premiums over winter rates.
+See our trip cost guide for a full budget breakdown.

-How many people can a villa accommodate?
+How many guests can a Napa Valley villa accommodate?

-Are Napa Valley villas pet-friendly?
+Are villas in Napa Valley pet-friendly?

-Can we host events at villa rentals?
+Can we host events at a Napa Valley villa rental?

-What's included in villa rentals?
+What's included in a Napa villa rental?

 Standard inclusions: linens, towels, basic toiletries, kitchen essentials, WiFi, pool/hot tub access.
 Common extras at additional cost: mid-stay cleaning, pool heating, early check-in, extra guests.
 Always verify what's included before booking.